Deploy trin to network

 Note that building the Docker image on git's master takes some time.
 If you merge to master and immediately pull the latest

 Docker image, you won't be getting the build of that latest commit.
 You have to wait for the Docker build to complete.
-You should be able to see on github when the Docker build has finished.
+You should be able to see on github when the Docker build is published.

 Why can't I decrypt the SOPS file?